 Prof. Klaus W. Larres, Ph.D., is the RichardM.
 KrasnoDistinguishedProfessorofHistoryandInternationalAffairs at the University of North Carolina in Chapel Hill, NC.
 Larres has recently served as a Counselor and Senior Policy Adviser at the German Embassy in Beijing, China.
 Email: firstname.lastname@example.org

-Larres is a Visiting Professor at Schwarman College/Tsinghua University in Beijing, China, and a non-residential Senior Fellow at the think tank Center for Transatlantic Relations at Johns Hopkins University’s School of Advanced International Studies (SAIS) in Washington, DC.
+Larres also was a Visiting Professor at Schwarman College/Tsinghua University in Beijing, China, and a non-residential Senior Fellow at the think tank Center for Transatlantic Relations at Johns Hopkins University’s School of Advanced International Studies (SAIS) in Washington, DC.

-Expertise: Larres is an expert on contemporary U.S. and German/EU foreign, economic, and security policies with a focus on the transatlantic world and China and S.E.
+Expertise: Larres is an expert on current and contemporary U.S. and German/EU foreign, economic, and security policies with a focus on the transatlantic world and China and S.E.
 Asia.
-In particular, he writes and lectures on the triangle China-US-EU/Germany.
-He has also worked on the complex North Korea problem, the history of the Global Cold War and the politics of Winston Churchill.
+In particular, he writes and lectures on the triangle US-China-EU/Germany.
+He also works on the complex North Korea problem, the history of the Global Cold War, European history and politics & the life and politics of Winston Churchill.

 In short, Larres’ major research interests are threefold: 1.
-Current economic and political relations US-China & EU/Germany-China; 2.
+Current economic, security and political relations US-China & EU/Germany-China; 2.
 Transatlantic relations, U.S., German and British foreign policy, and EU politics; 3.
 The Global Cold War & 20th century international history.

 Previous positions: Larres is the former holder of the Henry A Kissinger Chair in Foreign Policy at the Library of Congress in Washington, DC, and the former Clifford Hackett Visiting Professor of European History at Yale University.
 He also was selected as a Member/ Fellow of the Institute for Advanced Study (IAS) in Princeton, NJ.